Privacy

 Children

 This site is not aimed at people under 16.
-Ankylosing spondylitis can present in adolescence, and we are not going to refuse contributions from young adults who have it, but if you are under 16 you should fill in the form with a parent or guardian who can read the questions with you.
-We do not knowingly collect data from children under 13.
+AS can present in adolescence; if you’re under 16 we ask that a parent or guardian fills the form in with you.
+We don’t knowingly collect data from children under 13.

 Cookies